Bhavik-Gilbert/Bhavik-Gilbert.github.io/README.md

 ## Usage
 ### Home Page - [Visit](https://bhavik-gilbert.github.io/)
->Provides a profile of myself alongside important links and documents such as LinkdIn, Github, alongside my CV and Cover letter.
+> Provides a profile of myself alongside important links and documents such as LinkedIn, Github, my CV and Cover letter.
-Also acts a central point providing extra accessibility to the whole site alongside a description of each page.
+Also acts as a central point providing extra accessibility to the whole site alongside a description of each page.
 ### Projects Page - [Visit](https://bhavik-gilbert.github.io/Projects.html)
 >A list of all my most important projects with a description of what they are and the best ways to view them.
 ### Education Page - [Visit](https://bhavik-gilbert.github.io/Education.html)
 >A list of all my education with grades, alongside other achievements and awards.
 ### Experience Page - [Visit](https://bhavik-gilbert.github.io/Experience.html)
 >A list of all my work experience, paid and unpaid.
-Description for all positions I've held alongside what I've done and learnt while there.
+Description of all positions I've held alongside what I've done and learnt while there.
 ### Contact Page - [Visit](https://bhavik-gilbert.github.io/Contact.html)
-> Provides a contact form, where people are able to email me directly with any equiries they may have.
+> Provides a contact form, where people are able to email me with any enquiries they may have.
 * #### Powered by Email.js